aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 $ amplify push
 ```

-Again, don't forget to rename 'aws-export.js' configuration file to 'aws-export.ts' after running your *push* command, as the configuration file is update when you add services.
+Again, don't forget to rename 'aws-export.js' configuration file to 'aws-export.ts' after running your *push* command, as the configuration file is updated when you add services.
 {: .callout .callout--info}

 The beauty of GraphQL - and AWS AppSync - is that it gives you a simple data model to work with and you can extend it as you wish.
-Under the hood, our `Todo` data model is stored on Amazon DynamoDB, and when you change your schema, additional data fields will be automatically available to you!
+Under the hood, our `Todo` data is stored on Amazon DynamoDB, and when you change your schema, additional data fields will be automatically available to you!

-You have simply extended your data model  by editing our local GraphQL schema, and deployed your backend with 'amplify push'.
+You have extended your GraphQL data model by editing our local GraphQL schema, and deployed your backend with 'amplify push'.

 ## Using Queries and Mutations

-When working with a GraphQL API, you pass queries - or mutations - to the endpoint.
-Queries are responsible for read operations, and mutations perform create or update operations.
+When working with a GraphQL API, you pass queries - or mutations - to GraphQL the endpoint.
+Queries are used for read operations, and mutations perform create or update operations.

 A query/mutation has a simple, JSON-like format, but you don't need to write those by yourself.
-Instead the Amplify CLI will auto-generate those for you.
+Instead, the Amplify CLI will auto-generate those for you.

 ### Auto-Generating Queries/Mutations